 Our daughter is into holistic approaches to life.
 She tends to gravitate toward finding natural remedies, creating beauty products from scratch, eating items she has grown and likes to dry herbs she grows.

-We purchase plenty of lemongrass for various projects she had going on through the year and it gets expensive.
+We purchase plenty of lemongrass (Amazon Link) for various projects she had going on through the year and it gets expensive.

 So, this year we decided to grow our own.
 It was just a matter of locating our seed or plant.

 Find it at an Asian Market

 One Saturday morning we headed off in search of Asian markets in our community.
 Since Asian cooking uses lemongrass as one their spices we thought we would have no problem finding what we needed.

 We quickly learned that we had a language barrier between us and it was going to be tougher than we first thought.
 We still looked around just in case we stumbled onto what we coveted.